Canonical colourings in random graphs: Concluding remarks

 As mentioned, instead of graphs, we work with functions from $[n]^{(2)}$ to $\R$, or weighted graphs.
 For a random graph $G\in\Gnp$, the \emph{associated measure} of $G$ is defined as $\mu = \mu_G =p^{-1}\ind_G$.
 Given an $m$-tuple of functions $\mu = (\mu_1, \ldots, \mu_m) \in \R^{[n]^{(2)}}$ (which will later be taken as the associated measures of $m$ independent copies of $\Gnpst$), Conlon and Gowers introduce the set of \textit{$(\mu, 1)$-basic anti-uniform functions} $\Phi_{\mu, 1}$, which have the key property that the number of $H$-copies in a weighted graph $\ff \leq m^{-1}(\mu_1 + \dots + \mu_m)$ can be bounded in terms of the inner products

-The norm $\| \cdot \|$ is defined as
+The norm $\norm{\cdot}$ is defined as

-where the term $\|\ff \|_\square$ is just appended to ensure that $\| \cdot \|$ also controls the edge distribution of a weighted graph.
-This corresponds to Definition 4.9 from~\cite{cg16}.
-Note that in order for this norm to be \textit{useful} (that is, for the properties (P0)--(P3$'$)) below to be satisfied with high probability), it is important that ${ \| \ff \|_\square }$ can be expressed in terms of inner products of $\ff$ with at most $2^{O(n)}$ functions, that is,
+where the term $\|\ff \|_\square$ is just appended to ensure that $\norm{\cdot}$ also controls the edge distribution of a weighted graph.
+This corresponds to Definitions 3.6 and 4.9 from~\cite{cg16}.

-One caveat in this description is that $\|\cdot \|$ only controls the number of $H$-copies under certain deterministic conditions on $\mu_1, \ldots, \mu_m$ (in the context of graphs, these conditions, denoted (P0)--(P3$'$) in~\cite{cg16}, imply the property that the corresponding random graphs have a sufficiently homogeneous edges distribution, which is a well-known necessary condition for all similar counting results in sparse random graphs).
+One caveat in this description is that $\norm{\cdot}$ only controls the number of $H$-copies under certain deterministic conditions on $\mu_1, \ldots, \mu_m$.
+In the context of graphs, these conditions, denoted (P0)--(P3$'$) in~\cite{cg16}*{Section~4}, imply the property that the corresponding random graphs have a sufficiently homogeneous edges distribution, which is a well-known necessary condition for all similar counting results in sparse random graphs.
 To prove Theorem~\ref{t:transference1}, Conlon and Gowers show three statements.
-Firstly, with high probability, the associated measures $\mu_1, \ldots, \mu_m$ of $\Gnpst$ with $\pst = Cn^{-1/m_2(H)}$ satisfy (P0)--(P3$'$)).
+Firstly, asymptotically almost surely, the associated measures $\mu_1, \ldots, \mu_m$ of $\Gnpst$ with $\pst = Cn^{-1/m_2(H)}$ satisfy (P0)--(P3$'$).
 Secondly, assuming (P0)--(P3$'$), for any $\ff \leq m^{-1}(\mu_1 + \dots + \mu_m)$ there is a \emph{dense model} $\df\colon [n]^{(2)} \to [0,1]$ with